-The chance to live overseas together is an exciting opportunity for military families.
-While the distance might mean that you can’t celebrate every holiday with your extended family, your new community abroad offers a way to liven up old traditions, start new ones and celebrate new local holidays.
+The chance to live overseas together is an exciting opportunity for military service member and their families.
+While the distance might mean that you can’t celebrate every holiday with your extended family, your new community abroad offers a way to liven up old traditions, start new ones and celebrate new holidays.

 - Bring holiday keepsakes with you from home.
 Bring those homemade ornaments your kids made from macaroni, your favorite holiday photos and cookie cutters, your grandma’s delicious holiday recipes and your favorite holiday music.

 - Shop early.
 If you plan to shop online, September or October is not too early to start.
 Overseas deliveries can take longer.
 Be sure to read shipping policies closely as not all businesses may ship to APO/FPO addresses and some may charge more in shipping fees to do so.
 Check with your postal center for more complex questions.

 - Create your holiday meal.
 Start looking for ingredients well in advance of your holiday meal.
 Be prepared to look for local substitutions.
 Don’t be afraid to try the local holiday favorites.
 With some improvising you may find exciting new takes on your holiday favorites.

 - Gather together.
 The holidays are a great time to come together and celebrate friendships and traditions.
 Plan a potluck with other military families or new neighbors.
 Participate in your unit holiday activities.
 Set aside time to video chat with your family and friends back home.
 Join your local community in support of a charity or to help those in need.